shenanigans/node-mingydb/README.md

 update, index, administrate, aggregate and otherwise perturb a MongoDB instance in an optimally minified fashion without sacrificing legibility, sanity, or goats.

+`mingydb` is early software.
+It has respectable test coverage but has yet to undergo significant testing in the wild.

 Installation
 ------------